preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. |add-step-button| image:: add-step-button.png
    :align: middle
    :width: 10
 + Use the .. |reorder-button| button to change the order in wich tutorials step are shown.
 .. |reorder-button| image:: reorder-button.png
    :align: middle
    :width: 10
 + Use the .. |preview-tutorial-button| button to see the Tutorial as a user would.
 .. |preview-tutorial-button| image:: preview-tutorial-button.png
    :align: middle
    :width: 10
 + Use the .. |display-mode-button| button to select how users should acccess the Tutorial, "Start tutorial automatically", Show tooltip alert for new version" or "User starts tutorial manually".
 .. |display-mode-button| image:: display-mode-button.png
    :align: middle
    :width: 10
 + Use the .. |save-button| button to save.
 Recommendation - save every time you are finished working on a Tutorial step, before going to the next step.
 .. |save-button| image:: save-button.png
    :align: middle
    :width: 10
 + Use the .. |delete-button| button to delete the Tutorial for this page Note!
 The whole Tutorial is deleted, just not the Tutorial step.
+.. |delete-button| image:: delete-button.png
+   :align: middle
+   :width: 10

 Options for a Wizard Tutorial
 *****************************